anttipham/Recommender-Systems/assignment3/README.md

 #### **Sequential Hybrid Aggregation Model**

-As described before, sequential recommendations is when we have multiple iterations of providing recommendatins.
-The first iteration more simple but the recommendations from the following iterations need to concider the results from earlier iterations.
-This includes different thiings depending on the recommendation aggregation method, however, something common is the need to provide new recommendations in each iteration.
+Sequential recommendations have multiple iterations of providing top-k movie recommendations.
+The first iteration is more simple but the recommendations from the following iterations need to concider the results from earlier iterations.
+For our case, this includes which movies were recommended in previous iterations, and how users liked them.

-Like described, group recommendation aggregation methods include some issues.
-To solve these with average and least misery aggregation, we combine them in a way which captures the advantages of both methods.
-This is known as sequential hybrid aggregation.
+Like described above, group recommendation aggregation methods have some issues.
+To solve these with average (outlier never satisfied) and least misery aggregation (nobody loves/hates), we combine them in a way which captures the advantages of both methods.
+When done for multiple iterations, this is known as sequential hybrid aggregation.

 In this method, the score from both the abovementioned methods are joined with a weighted combination.
 Thus the group $g$ rating $score$ for the movie $i$ on recommendation iteration $j$ is as follows: